heatmiser/soloshift/README.md

 `(hypervisor)# ansible-playbook playbooks/03-ocp-init.yaml`

-Either access the util vm console via virt-viewer or ssh into the util vm as root. `ocp_vms_password` is the root password, set in the defaults for the `ocp4-solo-vmprovision` role.
+Either access the util vm console via virt-viewer or use another shell and ssh into the util vm as root. `ocp_vms_password` is the root password, set in the defaults for the `ocp4-solo-vmprovision` role.
 If you left `ocp_vms_net_cidr` at the default internal subnet to use, then the util node will be at 192.168.8.8.
 There will be an SSH key pair in your user's .ssh directory prefixed with whatever was set for `ocp_vms_openshift_subdomain`.
 You can use that private key to ssh in to the util node as root.

 After logging in to the util node as root, execute:

 `(util)# openshift-install --dir=/root/ocp4upi wait-for bootstrap-complete --log-level debug`

-Eventually, you'll see a log message saying that it's ok to shutdown the bootstrap machine.
-Back on the hypervisor system, shutdown the bootstrap node, either via the Virtual Machine Manager or `virsh` command line tool.
+> **NOTE**: While the 03-ocp-init.yaml playbook is running, eventually you will see a message stating "It is now safe to remove the bootstrap resources".
+If you would like to conserve space and system resources (highly recommended at this point in the deployment on systems with 16GB RAM), back on the hypervisor you can open another shell, cd to the root of the soloshift working directory and execute the following, even while the 03-ocp-init.yaml playbook is still running:

+`(hypervisor)# ansible-playbook playbooks/eject-bootstrap.yaml`

+Eventually, you should see a debug message in the shell where the 03-ocp-init.yaml playbook is running: "Complete storage setup now..."

-Next, patch the image registry to use local storage:
+At this point, patch the image registry to use local storage:

 > **NOTE**: Adding persistent storage options (NFS, iSCSI, etc) to soloshift is a work in progress

-`(util)# oc patch configs.imageregistry.operator.openshift.io cluster \`
+	(util)# oc patch configs.imageregistry.operator.openshift.io cluster \

-`--type merge \`
+		--type merge \

-`--patch '{"spec":{"storage":{"emptyDir":{}}}}'`
+		--patch '{"spec":{"storage":{"emptyDir":{}}}}'

 If you receive a message like "cluster does not exist" or "cluster not found", wait a bit and rerun.

-And finally, watch for the "Install complete!" message, which will be followed by auth creds to log into the console...

 `(util)# openshift-install --dir=/root/ocp4upi wait-for install-complete --log-level debug`

-Watch for the "Install complete!" message, which will be followed by auth creds to log into the console.
+And finally, watch for the "Install complete!" message, which will be followed by auth creds to log into the console.

 You can also view the status of the bootstrap process as nodes come and go by checking out the haproxy status page at http://192.168.8.8:9000